-For this reason, news and updates will stop appearing during the coming years on this website, which gathers the activity of my class during the period from 2011 to June 2019.
-Nevertheless, I hope that all the contents published during this time will remain online and available for consultation: among others, the audiovisual archive, the bibliography and a good number of articles.
+For this reason, news and updates will no longer appear on this website for the coming years, which however documents the activity of my class during the period from 2011 to June 2019.
+Nevertheless, I hope that all the contents published here during that time will remain online and available for consultation, such as the audiovisual archive, the bibliography and a good number of articles.

-I would like to acknowledge my students for their excellent job during their education years in Seville, as well as for their great responsibility and commitment in carrying out their studies, very often with outstanding results.
+I should like to acknowledge my students for their excellent job during their education years in Seville, as well as for their great responsibility and commitment in carrying out their studies, very often with outstanding results.
 It has been a great satisfaction for me and a great learning experience.
-I think that, as a teacher, I have not always made it easy, but I am convinced that it has been worth it.
+I believe I have not always made things easy as a teacher.
+But I am convinced that it has been worth it.

 In September 2018, we’ll be offering three vacancies for recorder students for the next academic course 2018-2019.
 For further information and help with the application and enrollment process, just contact us.